-Hope this motivates you all to run out and make our own batch.
-We would love to hear from you whether it be your questions, concerns, or reviews of the homemade laundry detergent after you have made it.
+Hope this motivates you all to run out and make our own homemade laundry detergent.
+The best part is it does not require a lot of money and much We would love to hear from you whether it be your questions, concerns, or reviews of the homemade laundry detergent after you have made it.

 HOMEMADE DIY LAUNDRY DETERGENT RECIPE

 - 1 (4 lb 12 oz) Box of Borax- Found in the detergent aisle